 Chris is a renaissance contractor who repurposed parts of the original swim center and turned them in to art, engraved tiles as a fundraiser for the project, and is currently constructing a rain powered wind chime for the center – from repurposed materials, of course.
 This visionary aquatic superhero didn’t flinch when he saw the massive sixty-foot wide firewall he had been required by code to build.
 A mural, of course!
-However, and quite surprisingly, painting the mural was outside his skill set.
-So, he took a leap and brought out a “lady from California”.
+However, and quite surprisingly, painting this poolside mural was outside his skill set.
+So, he took a leap and brought out a “lady from California.”

 Working by a pool in 90 degrees plus humidity, I took the liberty of working in my bathing suit and jumping in the pool every couple hours (research!)
 I’ve come to terms with the fact that every item of clothing I own will eventually get paint on it, it’s just a matter of when.
 I just never expected to move my bikini to the paint clothes pile.

 Some of you might remember that about 18 months ago I featured a mural in my newsletter that I painted at the Swimoutlet.com conference room.
 Chris saw this mural online, and that is how I got the Raleigh job.
 Here is that mural: